ruby-oauth/oauth2/README.md

 <details>
   <summary>For Medium or High Security Installations</summary>

-This gem is cryptographically signed, and has verifiable [SHA-256 and SHA-512][💎SHA_checksums] checksums by [stone_checksums][💎stone_checksums].
+This gem is cryptographically signed and has verifiable [SHA-256 and SHA-512][💎SHA_checksums] checksums by [stone_checksums][💎stone_checksums].
 Be sure the gem you install hasn’t been tampered with by following the instructions below.

-Add my public key (if you haven’t already, expires 2045-04-29) as a trusted certificate:
+Add my public key (if you haven’t already; will expire 2045-04-29) as a trusted certificate:

 ```console
 gem cert --add <(curl -Ls https://raw.github.com/galtzo-floss/certs/main/pboling.pem)